sserdardundar/Git-Downer/README.md

 1. Navigate to any GitHub repository or subdirectory
 2. Look for the "Download Repository" or "Download Directory" button in the GitHub navigation bar
 3. Click the button to start the download
-4. A progress indicator will appear in the extension popup
+4. A progress indicator will appear showing the download status
 5. The ZIP file will be downloaded automatically when complete

 ![Download Button](screenshots/download_button.png)